Villa Rentals in Crete

 Car hire or taxi transfer: There is an excellent road network on Crete and once out of the main towns, the roads open into wide lanes with spectacular views around every corner.

-Agni Travel can provide a hire car to meet you at any of Crete's airports or arrange a taxi transfer to your accommodation.
-Of course, detailed driving instructions are provided for all Agni Travel properties
+Beach Villas can provide a hire car to meet you at any of Crete's airports or arrange a taxi transfer to your accommodation.
+Of course, detailed driving instructions are provided for all Beach Villas properties.

 Walking in Crete